fengjixuchui/HyperVisor-Injector/README.md

 ## [ How To Use Injector ? ]

+# make sure you enable Hyper-V support in bios

 make sure your dll is in the same folder
 **re-name** your dll to **rwx1.dll** if not it wont inject **the dll must be in the same folder**